w3c/web-nfc/EXPLAINER.md

 data between the web enabled device and NFC tags.

-Data read from NFC tags can come from unknown sources and thus should be treated like that by the web developer.
+Data read from NFC tags can come from unknown sources and thus should be treated like that by web developers.
 This is no different than treating user input and data such as JSON, fetched from a remote server.

-NDEF signature records can be done to validate that data comes from a trusted source and it is possible for web sites to ignore all other records.
+The NDEF signature records, gives the web site the possibility of verifying the authenticity and integrity of data within the NDEF message and only deal with data it trusts.

 Aditionally, Web NFC integrates well with other existing APIs: